FaazTechSolutions/ArcoDocs-Docusaurus/my-website/docs/IR-Visa/Block Visa Cancellation.md

   - The cancellation process is fully done.

-  - All data is locked/read-only.
+  - Refund of 2,000 Riyals per visa is recorded as completed.

 ### 5. Hold